 It is essential to be informed and cautious at all times, regardless of your location.
 As Alice, a resident, suggests, “Though I feel secure in my neighborhood, I remain vigilant of my surroundings, especially during the night.”

-Some parts of Queens have a lower risk of violent crimes like mugging, but places like Jamaica, Far Rockaway, and Corona have a higher likelihood of such incidents.
-It’s advisable to avoid these areas if possible.
-Generally, it’s best to stick to well-lit and busy main roads for safety and avoid traveling through deserted areas at night, regardless of the neighborhood.
+Some parts of Queens have a lower risk of violent crimes like mugging, but places like Jamaica, Far Rockaway, and Corona are more likely to experience such incidents.
+If possible, avoid these areas.
+For safety, stick to well-lit and busy main roads and avoid traveling through deserted areas at night, regardless of the neighborhood.

 Queens is a relatively safe city compared to some of the most dangerous cities in America.